alyssamvalenzisi/HearMeOut/README.md

 It is a simple quiz that generates music genre recomendations, with a chance to get one of three artists and one song from that genre.
 Uses TKinter for the quiz visual/interface, and uses Randomisation to to mix up the genre song/artist results.
 The data set of questions, genres, artists and songs were manually created.
+This project was created from my constant struggle of deciding which genre to listen to.
+	Hear Me Out takes it one step further by recommending a song and artist from that genre, matching the listener's vibe.

 ## Technologies
 Project is created with: